 Carranza’s accessible process, inclusive approach and infectious enthusiasm brings people from all walks of life together to reflect, share, be creative and have fun.
-Whether in a park, theatre, pub or pop-up venue, Carranza’s main goals are to engage the community and provide a platform for artists.
-Enamored with the concept of location-based composing and creating, Carranza’s mobile rig of devices and instruments allow him, and participants, to create and record ideas no matter where they are.
+Whether in a park, theatre, pub or pop-up venue, Carranza’s main goals are to empower others through music and provide a platform for artists.
+Enamored with the concept of location-based composing and creating, Carranza’s mobile rig of devices and instruments allows him, and participants, to create and record ideas no matter where they are.
 He feels this allows for a certain level of creativity that always being confined to a studio or other formal space can often stifle.
-Captivated with Lanesboro since stumbling upon it by chance a few years ago, Carranza is incredibly excited about to spend time creating, interacting, and engaging with the community members.
+Captivated with Lanesboro since stumbling upon it by chance a few years ago, Carranza is incredibly excited to spend time creating, interacting, and engaging with the community members.

 In creative endeavors, Eric has a rich and diverse pool of projects to juggle (Excessive, Hot Date, batteryboy, Yeti Steady, etc.) as well as musical composition and sound design for mobile games, apps, ads, and more.
 He is also known in the Twin Cities for his community and art forward events, with various venues and organizations as well as Springboard for the Arts, Walker Art Center, Saint Paul Art Crawl, and many others.
 Eric has also led interactive music making events with Walker Art Center, Visit Lake Street, and East Side Arts Council that blend performance, teaching, and collaboration.